Gonzalo Lopez: Criminal history

-2005 murder
+Murder of Lupe Ramirez

-On March 23, 2005, Lopez and an acquaintance known only as "Rick" broke into the home of 37-year-old Jose Guadalupe Ramirez in Weslaco, Texas.
-Armed with guns, the men tied up Ramirez and threatened his wife at gunpoint.
-They then kidnapped Ramirez and took him with them in a red car.
-Ramirez's wife later received a phone call from him, where he told her he was all-right.
+On March 23, 2005, Lopez and an acquaintance known only as "Rick" broke into the home of 37-year-old Jose Guadalupe "Lupe" Ramirez in Weslaco, Texas.
+Armed with guns, the men threatened Ramirez's wife at gunpoint to lead them to her husband in the bedroom.
+Lopez and "Rick" let Ramirez's wife back downstairs, tied up Ramirez and kidnapped him, fleeing in a red car.
+Ramirez's wife later received a phone call from him, where he told her he was all right.
 However, the calls later stopped.
 The following morning, Ramirez's wife called the police and reported the kidnapping.

 Lopez and Rick were working for the La Mana drug cartel based in Tamaulipas, Mexico.
 According to Lopez, the La Mana leader, Juan Lerma, had ordered them to kidnap Ramirez because he owed the cartel $40,000.
 The cartel had supposedly fronted Ramirez with marijuana and cocaine, which he never repaid to them.
-Following the kidnapping, Lopez and Rick took Ramirez to the home of Lopez's mother, where he was kept tied up in a shed.
-They then held him for ransom, causing his family to turn over three trucks, drugs, and money.
+Following the kidnapping, Lopez and Rick took Ramirez to the home of Ramirez's mother.
+Ramirez was ordered to turn over any valuables to repay the debt, relinquishing three trucks, thirty pounds of marijuana, and $8,000.
 The trucks were given to Lerma while Lopez and Rick kept the money and drugs for themselves.
 According to Lopez, Lerma then ordered them to kill Ramirez.

-Lopez killed Ramirez later that night with a pickax before burying his body in a wooded area.
+Lopez and Rick drove Ramirez to a hill, where they dug a grave and tossed Ramirez inside before Lopez killed Ramirez by striking him with a pickax.
 An autopsy later confirmed that Ramirez's cause of death was three "chop-type" wounds to the head.